 What matters to most home buyers is that there are no serious problems with the home they are considering.
 If there are defects found, home buyers then want to know the potential cost of the repair.
 Home inspectors cannot provide quotes because, in many cases, it would be a guess and would not serve anyone.
 Often more problems are found when a destructive examination is done.
 Fortunately, sometimes the problem is not as bad as it seems.
 Either way, the home inspector cannot perform a destructive examination and so there is no way to provide a quote of any true value.
 The home inspector can only recommend the required specialist that is needed to perform further evaluation of specific issues.
 This problem is solved by using a third party that provides average costs for repairs noted in the inspection report for the type of house and area.

 To find a trusted home inspector who can perform a thorough inspection and help you make a more confident buying decision, reach out to Steven Walker at Walker Home Inspection.
-As an InterNACHI and CAHPI Certified home inspector based in the Napanee area I am well positioned to quickly respond to inspection needs at short notice serving communities from Cobourg to Kingston as well as Eastern Ontario cottage country, I follow and exceed the CAHPI professional standards of practice and ensure high-quality home inspection services with added-value education and interaction with home owners and buyers.
+As an InterNACHI and CAHPI Certified home inspector based in the Napanee area I am well positioned to quickly respond to inspection needs at short notice serving communities from Cobourg to Kingston as well as Eastern Ontario cottage country, I follow and exceed the CAHPI professional standards of practice and ensure high-quality, comprehensive home inspection services with added-value education and interaction with home owners and buyers.

 I serve home owners and buyers by providing the same level of detailed inspection whether planning to list your property for sale, before purchasing after a conditional offer has been made, for homeowners that are diligent about ongoing maintenance of their home, or for Multi-Family property investors.
 All inspections include an infrared scan, moisture test and/or scope as required for a complete evaluation.